ISO-BEL/NodeChat/README.md

 # Project Outline

-I am making a chat app with raylib, on the web.
+Making a chat app with raylib, on the web;
-I am using a proccess to get c and its standard libraies to compile to webasm without emscripten.
+using a proccess to get c and its standard libraries to compile to webasm without emscripten.
 The server backend will implement http1.1 and be written in c aswell.
 For c to wasm, I am going to be using a process outlined by this webpage.